 Single Page Apps are generally more accessible than Progressive Web Apps.
 This is because they tend to be more responsive and easier to use with a keyboard or a screen reader.
 Progressive Web Apps can also be difficult to use with a keyboard or a screen reader, especially if they rely on third-party scripts or libraries.

-PWA vs SPA – Which Will Be The Future Of Web Development?
+PWA vs SPA – Which One Is Better?